How Did My Password End Up in a Data Breach?

 What Does a Stolen Password Notification Mean?

-Another way to check if your data is for sale on the Dark Web is to use the website Have I Been Pwned.
+Another way to check if your email address is on the Dark Web is to check the website Have I Been Pwned.
 Simply type your email address into the website, and it will let you know if your details have appeared in a data breach.

 What Should I Do If My Password Has Appeared on the Dark Web?